Raghav1247654/market-microstructure-simulation/README.md

 This project implements a simplified electronic exchange in C++.

-The simulator maintains buy and sell order books, performs order matching based on price-time priority, executes trades, supports partial fills, and calculates basic market statistics such as bid-ask spread.
+The system maintains buy and sell order books using heap-based data structures (`priority_queue`) and performs trade execution using a price-time priority matching algorithm.

+The simulator processes randomly generated orders and tracks key market statistics including bid price, ask price, spread, and trade activity.

 ## Features